yujonglee/blog/posts/canary.md

 ---
-title: "🐤 Canary: Open-source primitives for Building Modern Search Bar"
+title: "🐤 Canary: Open-source primitives for building modern search bar"
 publish_date: 2024-07-17
 ---

+> Details changed since the original post, but the core idea is still the same.
+For up-to-date information, please visit [getcanary.dev](https://getcanary.dev).

 Recently, I have been working on [Canary](https://github.com/fastrepl/canary), an open-source project that aims to provide **Search & Ask** utility to documentation sites.
 This blog post will serve as an overview of the project until we have a proper landing page.